 Hedging relationships are subject to prospective and retrospective effectiveness measurement.
-Fair value changes in hedging instruments for the effective part of the hedging relationship are recognised in Other comprehensive income and are accumulated to Cash flow hedge reserve.
+Fair value changes in hedging instruments for the effective part of the hedging relationship are recognised in other comprehensive income and are accumulated to Cash flow hedge reserve.
 Since the exchange revaluation result of the hedged assets and liabilities is recorded as Net gains / (losses) from financial instruments at fair value through profit or loss and from foreign exchange, the foreign exchange revaluation effect of the hedging cross currency interest rate swaps recorded in Other comprehensive income was transferred to the Consolidated income statement at the same time.

-The Group transferred HUF 536 million gain to the net profit from other comprehensive income excluding the ineffective part (5 575 million gain in 2014).
-In 2015 the Group transferred HUF 313 million loss to the net profit due to ineffectiveness (HUF 239 million gain in 2014).
+The Group transferred HUF 100 million gain to the net profit from other comprehensive income excluding the ineffective part (536 million gain in 2015).
+In 2016 the Group transferred HUF 272 million loss to the net profit due to ineffectiveness (HUF 313 million loss in 2015).
+The result of the transfers were recorded as Net gains / (losses) from financial instruments at fair value through profit or loss and from foreign exchange in the consolidated income statement.